Pediatric Gastroenterology Fellowship

 Objectives: The fellow will review charts of scheduled outpatient procedures daily, will participate in the consent process, conscious sedation and/or collaboration with the general anesthesia team, the procedure, post-procedure management, communication with patients and families and generation of reports.

-Goals: The major goal of these rotations is to provide additional experience and insight into other specialties important to the evaluation and treatment of children with GI disorders, particularly Nutrition, Hepatology, Radiology, Pathology and Endoscopy at the Hospital of the University of Pennsylvania (HUP).
+Goals: The major goal of these rotations is to provide additional experience and insight into other specialties important to the evaluation and treatment of children with GI disorders, particularly Nutrition, Hepatology, short bowel syndrome (our Intestinal Rehab Program), Radiology, Pathology and Endoscopy.
 The fellow will attend Continuity Clinic and participate in teaching conferences as allowed by the selective schedule.
-All third year fellows rotate to HUP Endoscopy.
 Radiology and Pathology rotations are available by discussion with the program director.

 - Hepatology — The first year fellow will spend one month (total) rotation on the Liver service and will participate in evaluation and management of all transplant recipients hospitalized for operative or subsequent admissions, inpatient consults related to liver transplantation, and outpatient hepatology clinic (including liver transplant evaluations).
 The fellow will observe any liver transplant surgeries that are performed.
 The fellow will gain a focused experience in pediatric liver disease and will attend hepatology conferences.

 - Intestinal Rehabilitation: Each fellow will spend 2 weeks total rotating on IRP service and will participate in a mix of inpatient and outpatient experiences designed to provide exposure and experience in the evaluation and management of children with intestinal failure.
 Fellows will participate in new patient consultation, follow up consults, outpatient TPN rounds, conferences, and other activities as directed by the IRP attending.